andratr/sle-master-course/README.md

 Lecture: code generation

 Lab: compiler for QL to HTML and plain Javascript (do not use a framework!).
-Ensure you implement the fixpoint behavior (see `Eval.rsc`) correctly, and be aware that Javascript has floats, and no integers. `Compile.rsc`
+Ensure you implement the fixpoint behavior (see `Eval.rsc`) correctly, and be aware that Javascript has floats but not integers. `Compile.rsc`

 Background material: Code Generation by Model Transformation,  https://doi.org/10.1007/978-3-540-69927-9_13